 Unfortunately, it is not clear to the residents and social organisations of the neighbourhood what exactly is going to happen, and who is behind what.
 On 10 September 2021, 431 presented an initial overview of all private and public plans for the neighbourhood by means of the booklet Le Quartier Nord, une collection d’histoires.
 It is a first step towards being able to create a Northern Quarter where social needs are still at the heart.

 Alongside the booklet of the WTC towers, Lietje Bauwens and Wouter De Raeve presented a remnant of the WTC towers at Kaaitheater.
 In the 1960s, this building project was an ambitious dream; but today, the towers have already been demolished.
 What to do with the debris of failed modernism, the waste of contemporary capitalism?
 Does what is being built today on these remnants offer a worthy alternative, or do we need fresh alternatives?

-The booklet can be picked up for free at the Brussels based bookshop Rile.
-If you would prefer to receive the PDF of the booklet, please send us an email.
+If you would like to receive the PDF of the booklet or a copy, please send us an email.

 Research: 431 vzw